 Second breakfast: stewed vegetables.

-Lunch: vegetable soup with rice, steamed chicken cutlet with vegetable garnish, fruit juice.
+Lunch: vegetable soup with rice, steamed chicken cutlet with vegetable side dish, fruit juice.

-Late supper: a cup of cottage cheese with sour cream and raisins.
+Late dinner: a cup of cottage cheese with sour cream and raisins.

-First breakfast: soft-boiled egg, toast with cheese, lemon tea.
+First breakfast: soft-boiled egg, toast with cheese, tea with lemon.

 Second breakfast: baked apples.